ganeshdipdumbare/marqo-go/README.md

 ## Improvements

-- Add UT for all the APIs.
+- Add unit tests for all the APIs.
-- Add end to end examples for search.
+- Add end-to-end examples for search.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- [Marqo](https://marqo.ai) for providing the vector search engine.
+- [Go](https://golang.org) for the programming language.